 As a young girl, Yoko enjoyed feeding the cranes in Obaasan’s garden pond.
 In the winter, when the cranes fly away, Yoko folds paper cranes with her grandfather, Ojiisan.

 When she grew up, Yoko moves to America.
 She misses her grandparents and the peaceful times she spend with them.
 Although Yoko could not go back to Japan to celebrate Grandmother’s birthday, she expresses her love by sending 3 paper cranes which she folds from special Japanese paper.

-The artwork is typical of Rosemary Wells' work with the soft kind faces and round, hugable bodies.
+The artwork is typical of Rosemary Wells’ work with the soft, kind faces and round, huggable bodies.

-In addition to her usual style Wells recruits the expertise of Johanna Hurley, a person described as "Master Cutter of Japanese Paper".
+In addition to her usual style, Wells recruits the expertise of Johanna Hurley, a person described as a “Master Cutter of Japanese Paper”.

 Indeed, this picture book is filled with patterns often seen in traditional origami paper.